cityofaustin/Residential-Permitting/_projects/shed.md

 #### Make sure you can get a permit

-If your property has any [open or expired permits](/resources/can-i-get-a-permit/) or is at its max impervious coverage, you may not be able to get a permit right away.
+If your property has any [open or expired permits](/resources/can-i-get-a-permit/) or is at its max impervious cover, you may not be able to get a permit right away.

 #### You may need a consultation to determine your  shed requirements